magento/devdocs/guides/v2.2/cloud/howtos/debug.md

 To complete configuration for Pro plan Staging and Production environments, you must enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to have Xdebug enabled and configured in Staging and Production environments.

 We enable Xdebug in the environment.
-Be aware, this requires a redeployment of Staging and Production.
+Be aware that this is a configuration change that requires us to redeploy your Staging and Production environments.

 ## SSH access to Xdebug environments {#ssh}